Managing a SCORM activity

 • Objectives report

-You can use this page to download results to a spreadsheet, select and delete attempts by certain participants and filter the page so it displays all course participants or only those who have or have not completed the task.
+Note: This page can be used to download results to a spreadsheet, select and delete attempts by specific participants and filter the view to show all course participants or only those who have (or have not) completed the task.

 SCORM Activity Types